 - The

-variable exposes environment variables exposed by your operating system or shell.
-For example, a reference to${env.PATH}
+envvariable exposes environment variables exposed by your operating system or shell.
+For example, a reference to${env.PATH}in a Maven POM would be replaced by the${PATH}environment variable (or%PATH%in Windows). - project

 - The

-variable exposes the POM.
+projectvariable exposes the POM.
 You can use a dot-notated (.) path to reference the value of a POM element.
-For example, in this section we used thegroupId
+For example, in this section we used thegroupIdandartifactIdto set thefinalNameelement in the build configuration.
+The syntax for this property reference was:${project.groupId}-${project.artifactId}. - settings

 - The

-variable exposes Maven settings information.
-You can use a dot-notated (.) path to reference the value of an element in asettings.xml
+settingsvariable exposes Maven settings information.
+You can use a dot-notated (.) path to reference the value of an element in asettings.xmlfile.
+For example,${settings.offline}would reference the value of theofflineelement in~/.m2/settings.xml.

 In addition to the three implicit variables, you can reference system properties and any custom properties set in the Maven POM or in a build profile: